vasturiano/index-array-by/README.md

 }
 ```

-This `multiItem` parameter also accepts a transformation function with the method to reduce multiple items into a single one.
+The `multiItem` parameter also accepts a transformation function with the method to reduce multiple items into a single one.
 In this case, it's keeping only the max age.

 ```
 indexBy(people, 'name', items => Math.max(...items.map(item => item.age)));